Track A Sea Turtle

 Where do our turtle patients go to find food when we release them?
 Help us find out by supporting ORPTrack, our new satellite tagging programme.

-Since 2017, we have released more than 95 rehabilitated sea turtles from our rescue and rehabilitation centres in the Maldives, most of which were olive ridleys.
+Between 2017 and mid 2024, we released 142 rehabilitated sea turtles from our rescue and rehabilitation centres in the Maldives, most of which were olive ridleys.
 Olive ridleys, unlike the commonly seen green and hawksbill turtles, spend most of their life in the open ocean.
 Therefore, we know surprisingly little about them!

-ORPTrack, is a scientific research project that will help us gain better understanding of the feeding habits of olive ridley sea turtles.
-We deployed our first satellite tag on 18 April 2022 and a second on 23 May 2022.
-The second tag was fitted on Pickle, an adult olive ridley turtle patient who had spent six months at the Rescue Centre.
-She was rescued from entanglement in a ghost net.
+ORPTrack, is a scientific research project that will help us gain better understanding of the feeding habits of olive ridley turtles.
+We deployed our first satellite tag on 18 April 2022.
+Since then, we have tagged and released six more olive ridleys, the last one being Vaarey on 21 July 2024.

 1. Where do olive ridley turtles go to feed in the Maldives and in the Indian Ocean as a whole?